Business & Financial News, U.S & International Breaking News

 More Top News

-SHANGHAI/NEW YORK (Reuters) -Asian shares rose to record highs on Friday, with Japan's Nikkei hitting a three-decade peak as investors looked beyond rising coronavirus cases and political unrest in the United States to focus on hopes for an economic recovery later in the year.
+SHANGHAI/NEW YORK (Reuters) -Asian shares vaulted to record highs on Friday and Japan's Nikkei hit a three-decade peak as investors looked beyond rising coronavirus cases and political unrest in the United States to focus on hopes for an economic recovery later in the year.

+In early Apple talks, Hyundai keeps mum on electric vehicle tieup report

+South Korea's Hyundai Motor Co said on Friday it was in early talks with Apple after a domestic broadcaster said the firms were discussing an electric car and battery tie-up, sending Hyundai shares surging 25%.

 Hacking victim SolarWinds hires ex-Homeland Security official Krebs as consultant